rokicki/type3search/README.md

 Status:  Works well for English-language text in Acrobat Reader, Chrome PDF viewer, and OSX Preview.

-Things to try in your favorite convertor and previewer:
+Things to try in your favorite converter and previewer:
 What happens with the word "file" (ligature fi)?
 What happens with cmmi10 numbers (oldstyle glyphs)?
 What happens with the kern in "book", or with rivers?
 What happens with tables?